meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 - Memory: 4 GiB
 - Min instances: 1
 - Max instances: 5
-- Concurrency: 8 requests per instance
+- Concurrency: 4 requests per instance

 ### Success Criteria

 - Custom container image is built and stored in Artifact Registry.
 - An Agent Runtime Reasoning Engine resource is successfully created and in `ACTIVE` / ready state.
 - Sizing configuration (CPU, Memory, Concurrency, Min/Max instances) is correctly applied.
-- The deployed agent successfully processes remote queries and returns streaming responses using its tools.
+- The deployed agent successfully processes remote queries and returns streaming responses using its tools
+  > You can ignore any permission denied errors when the tools access the Firestore database, we'll address those in the next challenge.

 ### Learning Resources